DNA

-Customer signal, audience logic and activation in one governed operating layer.
+Customer signal to activation, in one governed layer.

 DNA is the audience intelligence and activation product in the Kosmos suite.
-It gives brands one governed place to connect customer signal, shape usable audiences, coordinate journeys and activate through approved channels.
+It gives teams one governed place to connect customer signal, shape usable audiences and activate through approved channels.

-It is for teams with more signal than clarity: multiple brands, channel pressure, strict consent obligations and too much manual stitching between systems.
+It is for teams with more signal than clarity: multiple brands, channel pressure, tight consent obligations and far too much manual stitching between systems.

 DNA proof points